LHNCBC/metamaplite/README.md

 ### For Development

 * Java 1.8 JDK
-* Maven or Ant or Gradle
+* Maven primarily.
+Ant and Gradle build scripts are provided but are not supported.

 ## Command Line Usage